common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-05/final/en/szy.md

 <!-- {{SOURCES_LIST}} -->
 <!-- @ OPTIONAL @ -->
 <!-- A list of sentence sources, can be curated to the top-N -->
-錄音文本取自《十二年國教原住民族語文教材》第一至九階課文之族語（羅馬字）內容，經[中華民國教育部國民及學前教育署](https://www.k12ea.gov.tw)（K-12 Education Administration, Ministry of Education, Taiwan ROC）授權，由台灣維基媒體協會整理後上傳。特別感謝時任教育部政務次長葉丙成協助協調授權事宜。
+The recording texts are taken from the Indigenous Languages Curriculum (K-12) textbook content (in romanization) for levels 1 to 9, uploaded by Wikimedia Taiwan under authorization from the K-12 Education Administration, Ministry of Education (Taiwan, ROC): https://www.k12ea.gov.tw.
+Special thanks to Deputy Minister Ping-Cheng Yeh for facilitating the authorization.

-少部分錄音文本由國⽴台灣⼤學語⾔學研究所《[台⼤台灣南島語語料庫](https://corpus.linguistics.ntu.edu.tw/)》（NTU Corpus of Formosan Languages, Graduate Institute of Linguistics, National Taiwan University）提供。感謝宋麗梅老師協助。
+A small portion of the texts is provided by the NTU Corpus of Formosan Languages (Graduate Institute of Linguistics, National Taiwan University): https://corpus.linguistics.ntu.edu.tw/ (thanks to Prof. Li-May Sung for assistance).

-在族語專案錄音過程中，我們發現部分文本存在文意不符、單詞或拼寫錯誤等情況。因 Common Voice 系統限制，相關內容未能事先更正仍直接進行錄製。錄音者與教材之間是為共同協作關係，特此說明。
+During the recording project, we noticed certain semantic mismatches and typographical/spelling issues in parts of the text.
+Due to Common Voice system constraints, these were not corrected in advance and recordings proceeded as-is.
+Recorders and textbook providers collaborated closely; this note is provided for transparency.

 ### Text domains
 | Domain | Count |